danny0ceanCA/recruitment_platformV2/README.md

 pip install -r requirements.txt
 ```

-2. Set your OpenAI API key, Flask `SECRET_KEY`, and optional Redis connection in the environment:
+2. Set your OpenAI API key, Flask `SECRET_KEY`, and optional Redis connection in the environment.
+A valid `OPENAI_API_KEY` is required for the application to generate summaries and embeddings:

 ```bash
 export OPENAI_API_KEY=your-key